microsoft/vscode-docs/docs/extensions/example-language-server.md

     InitializeParams, InitializeResult
 } from 'vscode-languageserver';

 // Create a connection for the server.
-The connection uses
-// stdin / stdout for message passing let connection: IConnection = createConnection(process.stdin, process.stdout);
+The connection uses Node's IPC as a transport let connection: IConnection = createConnection(new IPCMessageReader(process), new IPCMessageWriter(process));

 // Create a simple text document manager.
 The text document manager
 // supports full document sync only